Reciprocal pronoun: English each other versus each…the other

 In (7a) every member of the set the men must be in some reciprocal relationship of hugging at some unspecified point during the time frame of the hugging event.
 In (7b), we infer that each of the men hugged every other man in the group of men who participated in the hugging event.

 In examining the scope of reciprocal pronouns, we can see that in English, the antecedent must be plural and must receive at least a (weakly) distributed interpretation.
 In viewing each other as one pronoun, each is not assigned scope as a quantifier, thus allowing for a weaker distribution.
 The distributivity of the above example (7b) is not enforced down to the level of all individuals, as opposed to (7a), in which each as a separate entity and a quantifier enforces strict distributivity.

 English each other versus one another

 The other reciprocal pronoun in English is one another.
-I can be treated exactly the same way as each other.
+It can be treated exactly the same way as each other.
 The only difference between the two is the number of antecedent nouns it can encompass.
 Each other can be used to demonstrate a relationship or action between two subjects, whereas one another can be used to demonstrate a relationship or action between two or more subjects.